nkurangafredrick146-code/frex-Simulations-/docs/index.md

 # FrexTech Simulation

-Welcome to the official documentation for FrexTech Simulation — a modular, scalable video simulation engine integrating physics, machine learning, rendering, and quantum environments.
+Welcome to the official documentation for FrexTech Simulation — a modular, scalable frex simulation engine integrating physics, machine learning, rendering, and quantum environments.

 Explore the architecture, services, and usage guides to get started.